 At any time, during any of the QA reviews, a threat of life, health or safety of a child is discovered the reviewer will complete a request for action form in FSFN and will immediately notify the Supervisor and Case Management Program Manager.
 A response will be returned to the initiator of the concern within 24 hours of the threat being reported.
 In addition, feedback forms are completed on every case reviewed.
 The purpose of the feedback form is to provide the CMA staff with a synopsis of strengths and opportunities found in the case.
 When deficits are noted in any cases that are reviewed, the case will be referred to the Case Management Program Manager for further review.
 Changes in policies and procedures may be instituted based upon the quality reviews.
-If significant problems are identified within CMAs (or with particular Care Managers or supervisors), BFP may meet with the CMA Executive Director or quality staff to examine and explore the problem areas and propose corrective actions are reviewed within the timeframes agreed to by the parties.
-If a corrective action is warranted for a contract provider, the Director of Contracts and Compliance will review and monitor as outlined in the Contract Monitoring Plan.
+If significant problems are identified within CMAs (or with particular Care Managers or supervisors), BFP may meet with the CMA Executive Director or quality staff to examine and explore the problem areas and propose corrective actions to address problems.
+The CMA QA Representatives will ensure that results of any corrective actions are reviewed within the timeframes agreed to by the parties.
+If a corrective action is warranted for a contract provider, the Contracts and Compliance Manager will review and monitor as outlined in the Contract Monitoring Plan.